 Quite a bit of literary criticism is disseminated through journal articles.
 Start with this database:

-Academic Search Complete via EBSCOhost
+Academic Search Premier via EBSCOhost

 This database has articles from a few dozen criticism journals and contains some full-text articles.
 Please note that it only covers articles written since about 1990.

 However, with literary criticism research, you often need to search further back in time.
 If this is the case for you, then try these databases: